 Is there a socially anxious personality type?

 Social anxiety disorder can affect all personality types, but mostly affect those with a more sensitive nature, and a more introverted character.
 Some people are naturally on the shy side, and it can take a while for them to feel comfortable with people.
 It can tie in with those who identify as ‘highly sensitive persons’ (HSPs), who also suffer from noisy and crowded environments.

 Human beings are complex, each with our own history and unique way of responding to events around us.
 It can take some exploration to get to the underlying causes of low self confidence.
 There may be trauma involved, perhaps childhood abuse or neglect.
 Or it could be related to past relationships with people who have devalued you.

-Your low self esteem may also involve depression or anxiety, or other mental health issues, which can also be treated in therapy.
+Your low self esteem may also involve depression or anxiety, or other mental health issues such as PTSD and CPTSD, which can also be effectively treated in therapy.
 Or it may stem from your identification with beliefs about yourself which need challenging.
 It can be hard to meet to meet the individual demands of people, and you might be suffering from feelings of ‘not being good enough’.

 Treatment for social anxiety

 Social anxiety is a common condition, and it’s possible to greatly reduce and even eliminate social anxiety with the right treatment.
 You may have read about some of the treatments:

 - Counselling for social anxiety